 Cecelia M. Klingele

-Professor of Law, Faculty Associate to the Remington Center, Affiliate of the Institute for Research on Poverty, Faculty Affiliate of the La Follette School of Public Affairs
+Professor of Law, Faculty Affiliate to UW-Madison Integrated Liberal Studies (ILS) Program, Affiliate of the Institute for Research on Poverty, Faculty Affiliate of the La Follette School of Public Affairs

 Cecelia M. Klingele